As you operate your business or handle the finance for a client, you would have come across these different payment types, including:

 In 2018, PYMNTS research revealed that 64% of business-to-business (B2B) payments were made with checks.
 However, a report released a year after in 2019 from the Association for Financial Professionals (AFP), underwritten by J.P.
 Morgan (JPMorgan Chase & Co.), states that there has been a decline in B2B transactions check usage, falling to an all-time low of 42% of the business made a check payment.
 Indeed, in 2020, Payments Canada found that 12% of the payment volume came from checks.

-As technology advances, the risk of credit card payment is reduced, and more businesses accepts credit card as B2B payment option.
+As technology advances, the risk of credit card payment is reduced, and more businesses accept credit cards as a B2B payment option.
 Indeed, in 2020, Payments Canada found that 14% of the payment volume came from EFT.
 In 2020, the top three most common payments made using check by B2B included: travel-related expenses, entertainment, office supplies, and computer equipment.

 For those who only operate in the United States (USA), you might not be familiar with e-Transfer, also known as Interac e-Transfers, and email money transfer (EMT) commonly used in Canada.
 The equivalent payment method in the USA would be PayPal, Zelle, or Venmo.